shivihvs/Sorting-Searching-including-some-hackerank-solutions-in-c/README.md

 Binary search is the most popular Search algorithm.It is efficient and also one of the most commonly used techniques that is used to solve problems.
 Binary search works only on a sorted set of elements.
 To use binary search on a collection, the collection must first be sorted.

+7:-
+LINEAR SEARCH:-
+Linear search is a very simple search algorithm.
+In this type of search, a sequential search is made over all items one by one.

+8:-SELECTION SORT:
+This code implements selection sort algorithm to arrange numbers of an array in ascending order.
+With a little modification, it will arrange numbers in descending order.